-The Cannabis Overlay District will permit the controlled and responsible placement of marijuana cultivators, research facilities, testing laboratories, marijuana product manufacturers, and retail manifusna establishments.
-The overlay will ensure that these businesses operate in locations that are appropriate and away from sensitive uses such as schools and residential areas, while maintaining access to key commercial areas.
+The Cannebis Overlay District will permit the controlled and responsible placement of marijuana outlivators, research facilities, testing laboratories, marijuana product an observed and retail markuna establishments.
+The overfay will ensure that these businesses operate in locations that are appropriate and away from sensitive uses such as schools and residential areas, while maintaining access to key commercial areas.